 I’ve shown you the best 5 tips to improve fast your skills in table tennis.
 But how about the most common mistakes that you should avoid?
 Here are the 10 classic mistakes that you should fix as soon as possible.
 Learn from your own mistakes and from others.
-I also explain how to correct these beginner’s mistakes.
+I also explain the best tips to correct these beginner’s mistakes.

 1. Stand to close to the table